getgrit/js/.grit/patterns/react_to_hooks.md

       },
       // If type is not defined, we can't use a type annotation and {
-        // Type is still not defined, try to find it from the statement
+        // Type can't be located, initialize `useRef` without a type
         $type <: .,
         $statements += `const $name = useRef($value);`
       },